-To achieve lasting change towards a more inclusive and fair society, public discourse around women, LGBTIQ+ people and other marginalized groups must change and address intersecting forms of systemic discrimination.
-Building on our work over the last decades, we see an opportunity to influence people to change harmful or dominant norms, attitudes, and patterns of inequality that prevent women and girls, LGBTIQ+, and other marginalized communities from achieving their full potential.
-Our experience has shown that rightsholders and allies can amplify new and transformative GEDI narratives through carefully crafted narrative change strategies.
+To achieve lasting change towards a more inclusive and fair society, public discourse around women, LGBTIQ+ people and other marginalized groups must change fundamentally.
+Building on the work of activists and rightsholders over the last decades, we see an opportunity to influence people to change harmful or dominant norms, attitudes, and patterns of inequality that prevent women and girls, LGBTIQ+, and other marginalized communities from achieving their full potential.
+Our programmatic experience has shown that rightsholders and allies can amplify new and transformative GEDI narratives through carefully crafted strategies.
 The underlying principle is that change occurs when individuals perceive change within their reference group or social midst.
 By focusing on the "movable middle of society" to, for example, actively abandon harmful norms, advocate for inclusion, and thus influence others, a more significant part of society will shift to support full inclusion and equality.
 It is thus necessary to ensure that rightsholders have the capacity and resources needed to shift public discourse.